 - If citations are necessary for your article, please use MLA format.

 - Due to the nature of articles published, first person point of view is acceptable, but please do keep in mind that the NMRT Blog is a professional publication with your writing.

 - Please give your article a title and be sure to include authorship in the document.
 Also, please include a short bio (1-2 sentences) at the end of your article.

 - Send your submission via e-mail to the Editor as an attached document.

 - Following review from the Editor, submissions are assigned to Footnotes committee members for editing and preparation for publication to the web.
 The Editor will be in touch if there are any questions or issues regarding your submission.

-If you are interested in submitting to Footnotes, please contact the Editor with an inquiry.
+If you are interested in submitting to the NMRT Blog, please contact the Editor with an inquiry.
 You can expect a response within three business days.
-Issues are published four times a year (February, May, August, and November).
 Also watch for calls for authors on NMRT-L.